A Grammar of Hypotheses for Visualization, Data, and Analysis: Background Motivation

-\subsection{Scientific Hypotheses}
+\subsubsection{Scientific Hypotheses}

-A scientific hypothesis is the primary building block of the scientific method.
-In the most rigorous cases of its use, a scientific hypothesis is accepted by scholars as a proposition (or a set of propositions) proposed as a tentative explanation for an observed situation\cite{gauch2003scientific, cohen2011introduction}.

-Formally, first and foremost, a scientific hypothesis must be both \textit{testable} and \textit{falsifiable} to be considered \textit{valid}\cite{popper2005logic}.
-Beyond this central tenet, researchers in both the science and education communities have proposed a number of criteria and requirements for evaluating the quality of a scientific hypothesis\cite{kroeze2019automated, van1991supporting, mulder2010finding}.
-One accepted set of criteria was introduced in 1975 by Quinn and George\cite{quinn1975teaching} which states that a ``good'' hypothesis must have the following properties:
+In the science community, the precise criteria for a scientific hypothesis has been well-studied\cite{quinn1975teaching, sunal2002social} and is rigorously defined as a proposition (or set of propositions) proposed as a tentative explanation for an observed situation or phenomenon\cite{gauch2003scientific, cohen2011introduction}.
+A \textit{valid} scientific hypothesis must be both \textit{testable} and \textit{falsifiable}\cite{popper2005logic}.
+Researchers have proposed a number of requirements for evaluating the quality of a scientific hypothesis\cite{van2007issues, mulder2010finding}.
+For example, work by Quinn and George\cite{quinn1975teaching} states that a ``good'' hypothesis must have the following properties: